ethereumclassic/Awesome-ETC/README.md

 - [Ethereum (ETH) Wiki Philosophy](https://github.com/ethereum/wiki/Philosophy) - Some of the core philosophies of Ethereum's ETH chain.
 - [Ethereum(ETH) )Improvement Proposals](https://eips.ethereum.org/) - Standards for Ethereum's ETH platform, including core protocol specifications, client APIs, and contract standards (EIPS).

+### The Ethereum Classic chain: The continuation of the original Ethereum project

-### The ideas behind the continuation of the original Ethereum project and the Ethereum Classic chain (ETC).
+The ideas behind the continuation of the original Ethereum project post-DAO bailout fork.
 *Note:* There are no centralized leaders in the Ethereum Classic EVM project.

 - [The Ethereum Classic Declaration of Independence](https://ethereumclassic.org/blog/2016-08-13-declaration-of-independence/)